Antlers Supper Club offers an “Up North” woodsy feel in Bonduel

-BONDUEL, WI (WFRV) -In a community where arrival by horse and buggy is just as likely as car or motorcycle, “The Antlers” Supper Club offers a cozy, woodsy feel with an extensive message that offers authentic German cuisine to the more exotic alligator special.
+BONDUEL, Wis.
+(WFRV) – In a community where arrival by horse and buggy is just as likely as car or motorcycle, “The Antlers” Supper Club offers a cozy, woodsy feel with an extensive message that offers authentic German cuisine to the more exotic alligator special.

 The location at 120 East Green Bay Street draws locals and tourists alike.